Former GOP congressman wants his party defeated because they "will never do anything on gun control."

 After 31 people died as the result of mass shootings in El Paso, Texas, and Dayton, Ohio, over the weekend, some Republican lawmakers appear be distancing themselves from the status quo positions of a party that has tirelessly defended the Second Amendment and enjoyed large contributions from the National Rifle Association.

-Former Republican congressman Steve Jolly (R-Fla.) appeared on MSNBC and went so far as to encourage voters to elect Democrats in order to advance gun control legislations.
-“Republicans will never do anything on gun control.
+Former Republican congressman David Jolly (R-Fla.) appeared on MSNBC and went so far as to encourage voters to elect Democrats in order to advance gun control legislations.* “Republicans will never do anything on gun control.
 Nothing, ever,” he said.
 “If this is the issue that informs your ideology, as a voter, the strength to draw in this moment is to commit to beating Republicans.
 Beat ’em.
 Beat every single one of ’em.”

 Others in the party are calling for change from within.
 Ohio Republican state senator Peggy Lehner, whose district borders Dayton, has called for bipartisan action on gun control in her state.
 “I’m personally embarrassed that it has been up to the Democrats alone to be calling for some of these very commonsense, simple solutions that don’t do anything to violate anyone’s Second Amendment rights,” Lehner told NPR on Monday.
 “We’re all in this together, and it’s time that we started looking for solutions together.”

-Note: Correction: An earlier version of this story misstated Rep. David Jolly’s name.